LDPC Codes with Local and Global Decoding: Decoding Analysis

-In the local mode, the asymptotic (as $n \to \infty$) analysis of decoding algorithm is identical to the asymptotic analysis of ordinary LDPC codes.
-Specifically, in the limit where $n\to \infty$, there exists a local decoding threshold denoted by $\epsilon^*_L$ that depends on the degree distributions, such that if the fraction of erasures $\epsilon$ is less than $\epsilon^*_L$, the decoder will resolve the desired sub-block in the local mode with probability converging to $1$, and if $\epsilon>\epsilon^*_L$, the decoder will fail in the local mode with probability converging to $1$.
-Moreover, $\epsilon^{*}_L$ can be calculated numerically via
+Consider a BEC channel with erasure probability $ \epsilon \in(0,1)$.
+In the local mode, the asymptotic (as $n \to \infty$) analysis of the decoding algorithm is identical to the asymptotic analysis of ordinary LDPC codes.
+Specifically, in the limit where $n\to \infty$, there exists a local decoding threshold $\epsilon^*_L$, such that if $\epsilon<\epsilon^*_L$, the decoder will resolve the desired sub-block in the local mode with probability converging to $1$.
+If $\epsilon>\epsilon^*_L$, the decoder will fail in the local mode with probability converging to $1$. $\epsilon^{*}_L$ can be calculated numerically via

-In contrast to the local mode, in the global mode there is a major difference in the asymptotic analysis of the BP algorithm between LDPC and LDPCL codes.
-Due to the built-in structure of the LDPCL ensemble, i.e., the constraints on edge connections (see Section~\ref{Sec:Ensembles}), one cannot calculate the global degree-distribution polynomials (i.e., considering an "effective" one-sided Tanner graph ensemble), and use them to find the global BP decoding threshold with an equation similar to \eqref{eq:1D th numeric} (except for some special cases detailed below).